 Forest and Natural Resource Management Program (FNRM)

-Dates: arrival Wednesday, August 10; classes begin Thursday, August 11; last day of class is Wednesday, August 31; students attend class Saturday, August 13 and 27; no class Saturday, August 20; no classes on Sundays.
+Dates: arrival Sunday, August 16; classes begin Monday, August 17; last day of class is Saturday, September 5; students attend class all Saturdays; no classes on Sundays.

 Students registered in this program spend 80 percent of their time in the forests at the Center.
 They study forest ecology, forest measurements, and field botany.
 This program is required for two tracks within the FNRM major.
 FNRM majors are strongly encouraged to take the session before their junior year.
-Students who plan to transfer into the FNRM major as juniors must attend the session the summer preceding their transfer into the College of Food, Agricultural and Natural Resource Sciences.
+Students who plan to transfer into the FNRM major as juniors are strongly encouraged to attend the session the summer preceding their transfer into the College of Food, Agricultural and Natural Resource Sciences.
 This applies to students from community, state, and private colleges as well as students from other collegiate units of the University of Minnesota.
 The August Summer Field Session is a prerequisite for many FNRM courses.
-Environmental Sciences, Policy and Management (ESPM), and other majors (e.g., Biology, Ecology, Landscape Design) with interests in forest ecology, forest resource assessment, and plant taxonomy are encouraged to register for this program.
+Environmental Sciences, Policy and Management (ESPM), and other majors (e.g., Biology; Ecology; Biology, Society and Environment; and Landscape Design) with interests in forest ecology, forest resource assessment, and plant taxonomy are encouraged to register for this program.
 This program satisfies the ESPM requirement for experience and training in a field setting.
 For further information, please consult with your academic advisor.